ArtifexSoftware/MuPDF.NET/docs/api/story-class.rst

-:meth:`Story.WriteStabilized`               iterative layout of html content to a DocumentWriter :meth:`Story.WriteWithLinks`                like `Write()` but also creates PDF links :meth:`Story.WriteStabilizedWithLinks`      like `WriteStabilized()` but also creates PDF links :meth:`Story.Fit`                           Finds optimal rect that contains the story `this`.
+:meth:`Story.WriteStabilized`               iterative layout of html content to a DocumentWriter :meth:`Story.WriteWithLinks`                like `Write()` but also creates PDF links :meth:`Story.WriteStabilizedWithLinks`      like `WriteStabilized()` but also creates PDF links :meth:`Story.Fit`                           Finds optimal rect that contains the story `this` :meth:`Story.FitScale`
-:meth:`Story.FitScale`
 :meth:`Story.FitHeight`
 :meth:`Story.FitWidth`